dylanbfox/simple-django-twitter-auth/README.md

 # Simple Django Twitter Authentication

 Simple Django Twitter Authentication is an explicit, simple way to add "Login with Twitter" functionality to your Django project.
-The goal is to keep control in your hands, to allow customization and implementation without having to dig through pages of documentation.
+The goal is to keep control in your hands, and to allow customization and implementation without having to dig through pages of documentation.

 ## Installation